4GeeksAcademy/optimize-software-engineer-linkedin-profile/README.md

 ### 🔄  Recurrent task - Stay ACTIVE
 - [ ] Post about open source projects you collaborated on
-- [ ]  Licensed or courses you finished
+- [ ]  Licenses or courses you finished
 - [ ]  Personal projects and technical details

 ### 🔄  Recurrent task - Networking
-- [ ] It’s important you**reach more than 500 connections**!
+- [ ] It’s important you **reach more than 500 connections**!
 Be strategic about building your network (but not too picky either).
 Consider connecting with:
 - [ ] Profiles with similar certifications to you
 - [ ] Experts in your area
 - [ ] Tech bloggers